jamestan8292/Blockchain_Wallet/README.md

 <br/>

-The client's and the Professionals wallets is shown under the ACCOUNTS tab in Ganache.
+The client's and the Professionals' accounts are shown under the ACCOUNTS tab in Ganache.
 ![image2](transaction_images/image2.png)

 <br/>

 The transaction and the associated hash can be seen at the TRANSACTIONS tab in Ganache.
+The TX HASH corresponds with the Validated Transaction Hash shown in the user interface screen (first image above)
 ![image 3](transaction_images/image3.png)

 <br/>

-This image shows the details of the first transaction/payment.
+This image shows the details of the transaction/payment.
 ![image 4](transaction_images/image4.png)